 Wednesday 12:30 - 15:00 h & 18:30 - 22:00 h

 Thursday 12:30 - 15:00 h & 18:30 - 22:00 h

 Friday 12:30 - 15:00 h & 18:30 - 22:00 h

 Note: Closed from November 12 until March 15th

 Housed in a former chocolate factory in the maze of old Sóller streets is Luna 36 restaurant, bringing pleasure to guests with a keen sense of hospitality. […] Luna 36 – the Sóller restaurant with hygge

 The town of Sóller is one of the most beautiful in Mallorca.
 It is paradise for hikers and cyclists, gourmet lovers and a desirable option to live.
 Her is your complete guide to Sóller. […] Sóller

-We hope you found this restaurant review of Luna 36 Restaurant in Sóller useful and that you have many memorable meals as a result of our recommendations.
+We hope you have found this article about the Luna 36 Restaurant useful and that you have many memorable meals as a result of our recommendations.

 Bon Profit as the locals say!!